Hamburger

 Probationary periods

 Permissible, with statutory limits, depending on the category and level of the employee.
 The maximum duration is 6 months for executives (dirigenti).
+Collective bargaining agreements may provide for specific limits on the basis of employees’ category and level.

 Policies